slevithan/awesome-regex/README.md

 ### Future: Active proposals

 *See what’s in the works as regular expressions in JavaScript continue to evolve.
-Some of these proposals might not be accepted.*
+Some proposals might not be accepted.*

 - [Duplicate named capturing groups](https://github.com/tc39/proposal-duplicate-named-capturing-groups) — `(?<a>…)|(?<a>…)`.
 - [Extended mode and comments](https://github.com/tc39/proposal-regexp-x-mode) — Flag `/x` (`extended`) with free spacing and line comments `#…`, inline comments `(?#…)`.